Who we are & What we do

 This website is also the home of our ADESUA AKURAA, which is a virtual "Edu-Village" whose primary goals are to provide support, resource information and a means for networking, sharing, learning and working together with other like-minded freeschooling Afrikan families and educators.

 About the Guardian Director

-Htp, Mekyea wo, Greetings.
-Though born and raised in Indianapolis, Indiana, I spent my “conscious”, formative years on the east coast, primarily in Washington DC, while attending Howard University.
+Htp, mekyea mo, Greetings!
+I spent my “conscious”, formative years on the east coast, primarily in Washington DC, while completing my degree at Howard University.
 I was exposed to many of our great thinkers and do-ers of the day, such as Nana Kwame Ture, Nana Dr. Frances Cress Welsing and Nana John Henrik Clarke, and I was greatly influenced by the “Afrocentric” writings of the 80's by scholars such as Dr. Molefi Kete Asante.
-After returning to Indianapolis, I became active in and established activities and classes that promoted Afrikan cultural awareness and empowerment.
-Once my daughter was born (who is now 18), I began homeschooling her.
-In 2012, I founded Fawohodie Sua Pan-Afrikan Educational Online School as a means to access more Afrikan-centered instruction and offer this instruction to other families anywhere around the world.
-I have been teaching students for over 30 years.
-I enjoy graphic designing, and passionate about Afrikan dance, music and culture.
-Current and future efforts, in nearly all areas of my life, are geared toward building the knowledge-base, skillsets and collective core for achieving sustainable-living/Afrikan sovereignty.
+After returning to Indianapolis, I established workshops and classes that promoted Afrikan cultural awareness and empowerment.
+In 2012, I founded Fawohodie Sua Pan-Afrikan Educational Online School as a means for my daughter and other families to access more Afrikan-centered instruction.
+I have been teaching students for over 30 years and have received multiple awards recognizing my work and commitment.
+I enjoy graphic designing, and am passionate about Afrikan dance, music and culture and often incorporate this into my curriculum.
+In October of 2020, I moved to Ghana.